TsimpDim/PDF_Merger/README.md

 ## How do I install it?

+You kinda can't right now :(
-You can just download the .exe and the program should work flawlessly.
+~~You can just download the .exe and the program should work flawlessly.~~

 ## How do I use it?